FilipDominec/python-meep-utils/example_frequency_domain_solver/README.md

 ## Expected results
-The results are in the form of one big plot with the comparison, accompanied by the `png/` directory containing the Ex field shapes from the frequency-domain.
+The results are in the form of one big plot with the comparison of FDTD (line) and FDFD (discrete points).
+Reflection of the structure is `s11`, transmission is `s12`.
+From the FDTD results, also the effective parameters are computed using the s-parameter method:

 ![The result of the batch.sh script](./SphereArray_simtime=1.000e-10_wirethick=1.000e-05.png)

+Each point is accompanied by the `png/` directory containing the Ex field shapes from the frequency-domain.

 ![The Ex field amplitude at the frequency of 1 THz](./png/At1.000e+12Hz_at_x0.000e+00_tinf.png)